akashvshroff/Safe_Flutter_App/README.md

 - Secure, memorizable passwords using [Diceware](https://theworld.com/~reinhold/diceware.html) and the [EFF Wordlist](https://www.eff.org/deeplinks/2016/07/new-wordlists-random-passphrases).
 - SHA256 hashing via the [dart crypto package](https://pub.dev/packages/crypto).
 - Local SQL storage with the [flutter SQFlite package](https://pub.dev/packages/sqflite).
+- Authentication (Biometric and system, i.e pin, pattern) via [local_auth](https://pub.dev/packages/local_auth).

+## Update:
+- The latest version **14-04-2021, version 3.0** now allows users to edit the master password and enter their own.
+It uses local_auth in order to verify their identity.

 ## Screenshots:
 - Here are some of the key shots of the app, you could observe the rest in the [screenshots](https://github.com/akashvshroff/Safe_Flutter_App/tree/master/screenshots) or simply watch the video above to see the app in action!